 Best Fruit to Use

-Below are some of our favorites to add.
-You can definitely mix up the varieties you add though…I tend to use whatever I have on hand.
-You could even use different types of berries to make a berry fruit salad.
+Our family favorites include strawberries and grapes but you can mix it up to use what you have on hand.
+You can also just use berries to make a berry fruit salad.

 • Strawberries